SoftMaker Presentations

-SoftMaker Presentations is a presentation program compatible with Microsoft PowerPoint.
-It is part of the SoftMaker Office productivity suite but also released as registerware.

-SoftMaker Presentations is available for Microsoft Windows, macOS, Linux and Google Android, iOS.
+SoftMaker Presentations is a presentation program compatible with Microsoft PowerPoint and its .pptx, .ppt, and .pps files.
+It is sold as part of SoftMaker Office but also released as registerware.
+The application is available for Windows, macOS, Linux as well as Android and iOS.

-The application is compatible with Microsoft PowerPoint's .pptx, .ppt, and .pps files.

-SoftMaker Presentations offers a choice of a Ribbon-styled user interface or traditional menus and toolbars.
+SoftMaker Presentations offers a choice between a Ribbon-styled user interface or traditional menus and toolbars.

 History

-The first version of SoftMaker Presentations was released in November 2007 as part of the commercial SoftMaker Office productivity suite and carried the version number "2008".
-In May 2011, this version was also released as freeware.
+The first version of SoftMaker Presentations was released in November 2007 as part of the commercial SoftMaker Office 2008 productivity suite.
+In May 2011, this version was released as freeware.

 The second release was SoftMaker Presentations 2010, released in November 2009 as part of SoftMaker Office 2010.
 This release added a sidebar similar to the one in Microsoft PowerPoint, video export, DirectX-accelerated animations and transitions, support for picture collections, and improved PDF export.

+SoftMaker Office added support for iOS in 2022.

+Features

+The subscription-version of SoftMaker 2024 includes a connection to ChatGPT, to summarize texts, make improvements or generate text.
+It translates documents with DeepL Translator and preserves the text formatting.